Received a Tax Notice? Respond and Resolve with our Tax Experts.

 Additional Employee Cost means total emoluments paid or payable to additional employees.

-However, in the case of existing business, additional employees cost shall be NIL if:
+However, in the case of an existing business, the additional employees' cost shall be NIL if:

-• There is no increase in the total number of employees, which means the total no of employees joined during the previous year is equal to the total number of employees left during the previous year.
+• There is no increase in the total number of employees, which means the total number of employees who joined during the previous year is equal to the total number of employees who left during the previous year.

 Example: